PragnyaKalvakol/GDP-I-GROUP-4/README.md

 ##### Importance of Dart
 <p>Dart is a client-optimized language for creating quick programs on any environment.
 Its objective is to provide the highest effective software program for inter construction along with a versatile executing environment platform for application architectures.
 Dart is most widely used in single page application like web application, website.</p>

-##### Dart Advantages
--  Easy to learn
--  Availability of documentation
--  High performance
--  Dart is very stable and it can be used to build production quality real-time applications.

-##### Dart Disadvantages
-- Dart has very limited resources online and it’s hard to find solutions to problems
-- Dart is fairly new to the programmers and rarely used in the market
-- The absence of native support.
 #### Dart Tools
 <img width="375" alt="Dart Tools" src="https://user-images.githubusercontent.com/98137201/218216374-011eaad6-5662-4d5d-bef4-c6d465c956bc.png">
 <p>Dart editor: This editor is similar to the sublime text and notepad++.</br>